Cray-HPE/docs-csm/operations/security_and_authentication/Restrict_Access_to_NCN_Images_S3_Bucket.md

     haproxy_test "$SCSNS_NMN" "MGMT HAProxy over NMN"
     ```

-   Execute the script, if the ACLs have not been applied, results similar to the following will be returned:
+   Execute the script, if the ACLs have not been applied, results similar to the following will be returned (failures are expected):

     ```bash
     [i] MGMT RADOS over NMN